Thank you to all of those who are a shining light in the dark.

 Carried out by the National Nuclear Security Administration (NNSA) periodically in an underground alcove in the State of Nevada, the experiments, also dubbed ‘subcrits,’ do not reach a self-sustaining “critical” fission chain reaction.
 However, several critical problems remain.

-My PDF handout (latest version): 'What are Subcritical Nuclear Tests?'
+My PDF flyer (latest version): 'What are Subcritical Nuclear Tests?'

 1997 - present